-To investigate potential variables affecting WM 11C-PiB uptake, we conducted a retrospective study evaluating the WM 11C-PiB binding in 2 large population datasets: a longitudinal study of serial 11C-PiB PET uptake in cognitively unimpaired (CU), mild cognitive impairment (MCI), and dementia likely due to AD (ADD) groups; and a cross-sectional study of single-scan 11C-PiB imaging versus age in a CU group.
-Further, we evaluated annual WM 11C-PiB uptake increases as they related to changes in gray matter (GM) uptake to assess its relationship to disease progression.
+To investigate potential variables affecting WM PiB uptake, we conducted a retrospective study evaluating the WM PiB binding in two large population data sets: 1) a longitudinal study of serial PiB PET uptake in cognitively unimpaired (CU), MCI, and dementia likely due to AD (ADD) groups; and 2) a cross-sectional study of single scan PiB imaging vs age in a CU group.
+Further, we evaluated annual WM PiB uptake increases as they related to changes in gray matter (GM) uptake to assess its relationship to disease progression.
 These findings are discussed relative to the implications and potential confounds in using WM SUVR normalization and categorizing levels of amyloid deposition.